CompOpt4Apps/Artifact-DataDepSimplify/README.md

 + OS:  Ubuntu 16.04
 + GCC: gcc 5.4.0 (Default on the OS)

-** There is a installation script, install.sh, is in the same directory as this README that can build all the dependencies and the driver for the artifact including Rose compiler and boost library.
+** There is a installation script, install.sh, in the same directory as this README that can build all the dependencies and the driver for the artifact including Rose compiler and boost library.
 Nonetheless, it is only tested in the above platform.
 Please note that the installation script must be executed with sudo access:**